 - promote an inclusive and independent environment.

-The neurodiverse resident will fall under the first three levels of support as described in A Place in the World report, coauthored by The Autism Housing Network and First Place AZ, which in part describes common language and definitions.
+The neurodiverse resident will fall under the first three levels of support as described in A Place in the World report, coauthored by The Autism Housing Network and First Place AZ, which in part describes common language and definitions:

-Not all neurodiverse individuals need long-term services & supports for activities of daily living.
+1. No Support: Not all neurodiverse individuals need long-term services & supports for activities of daily living.

-The individual needs a direct support professional (DSP) to check in with them every few days or as requested; the individual is self-sufficient the majority of the time.
+2. Drop-in Support: The individual needs a direct support professional (DSP) to check in with them every few days or as requested; the individual is self-sufficient the majority of the time.

-The individual needs a direct support professional (DSP) to support them with a few tasks each day but can be self-sufficient for most of the day.
+3. Low Support: The individual needs a direct support professional (DSP) to support them with a few tasks each day but can be self-sufficient for most of the day.

 Phase 2: Cohousing